 Members of firearms clubs making an application for a target weapon may have a club official as one of their referees, provided that person is of good character and has known the applicant for, at least, one year.

 The other referee must fulfil the normal criteria given above.
-Both referees must sign the declaration at Part E of the application form only after it has been completed.

 Why am I asked to disclose certain medical conditions?

 The application form for a firearm certificate requires the applicant to give permission for the police to approach the applicant’s GP in order to obtain factual details of the applicant’s medical history so far as it relates to their fitness to possess firearms without danger to public safety or the peace.
 If an applicant does not have a GP they cannot fulfil the criteria to be issued with a firearm certificate as they cannot complete the application form.

 An applicant must disclose any physical or mental health condition that may affect your ability to safely possess and use a firearm.
 The questions on the application form ask: Are you being treated for any medical condition, including any alcohol or drug related condition, whether controlled by prescription medicines or not?; Do you have, or have you ever had, epilepsy?; Do you have a physical disability including sight related conditions (excludes normal spectacle use)?; Have you attended a medical professional in the last 5 years for treatment of depression of any other kind of mental or nervous disorder?.

 If in doubt, consult your GP.
 The police may contact your GP and/or specialist to obtain factual details of any medical history in respect of your application.

 What do I do when I receive my certificate?